css-materials/course-site/content/syllabus/text-data/index.md

 * For an excellent theoretical explanation of these topics see [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/) by Daniel Jurafsky & James H. Martin, especially Chapter 2, 3, and 4

 **Regular Expressions:**
-* For an overview of regular expressions in R see [Chapter 17 "Regular Expressions](https://bookdown.org/rdpeng/rprogdatascience/regular-expressions.html#the-stringr-package) from R Programming for Data Science (this book covers the entire range of regular expressions packages and functions; in-class we focus only on the `stringr()` package)
+* For an overview of regular expressions in R see [Chapter 17 "Regular Expressions](https://bookdown.org/rdpeng/rprogdatascience/regular-expressions.html#the-stringr-package) from R Programming for Data Science.
+This book covers the entire range of regular expressions packages and functions; in-class we focus only on the `stringr()` package
-* [Chapter 15 "Strings and Regular Expressions"](https://plsc-31101.github.io/course/strings-and-regular-expressions.html#applying-regex)  by Rochelle Terman, provides an explanation of `stringr()` with examples
+* [Chapter 15 "Strings and Regular Expressions"](https://plsc-31101.github.io/course/strings-and-regular-expressions.html#applying-regex)  by Rochelle Terman, explains `stringr()` with examples
 * [`stringr()` documentation and cheatsheet](https://stringr.tidyverse.org/)